LuizFillip/Aeronomy-models/README.md

 # Atmospheric-models

-Plotting of modeled data from atmospheric and ionospheric models
+Plotting of modeled data from Aeronomy models (IRI, HWM and MSISE)